Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \subsection{Random phase approximation beyond Schwinger boson mean-field}

 In this section, we present the results of our analysis of how the dynamical spin structure factor obtained within SBMFT is modified when many-body effects between spinons are incorporated within the RPA framework.
 As emphasized in recent RPA studies based on the spinon picture~\cite{Ghioldi-Gonzalez-2018,Willsher-2025,Rao-Moessner-Knolle-2025}, a key prerequisite for such an RPA treatment is that the underlying mean-field ansatz already provides a reasonable description.
 However, since the correct physics of kagome quantum spin liquids is not yet fully understood, selecting an appropriate ansatz is highly nontrivial.
 Here, we adopt a pragmatic criterion based on experiment and choose an ansatz that reproduces the strong low-energy intensity at the $\mathrm{M}_{\mathrm{e}}$ point observed in inelastic neutron-scattering experiments~\cite{Han-2012}.
-None of the six AFMFT ansatzes captures this feature satisfactorily, whereas the SBMFT ansatz does.
+None of the six AFMFT ans\"atze captures this feature satisfactorily, whereas the SBMFT ansatz does.
 We therefore choose the Schwinger boson mean-field ansatz, which is broadly consistent with the inelastic neutron-scattering results, as the starting point for the RPA analysis.

-We show the RPA-corrected dynamical structure factor $S_{\text{RPA}}(\bm{q},\omega)$ in Fig.~\ref{fig:RPA_DSSF.pdf}(b).
-As can be seen by comparison with Fig.~\ref{fig:RPA_DSSF.pdf}(a), the most significant RPA-induced modification occurs near the $\mathrm{M}_{\mathrm{e}}$ point in the low-energy regime.
-In particular, the spin gap at the $\mathrm{M}_{\mathrm{e}}$ point is driven to a gapless spectrum by many-body effects.
+We show the RPA-corrected dynamical structure factor $S_{\text{RPA}}(\bm{q},\omega)$ in Fig.~\ref{fig:RPA_DSSF}(b).
+As can be seen by comparison with Fig.~\ref{fig:RPA_DSSF}(a), the most significant RPA-induced modification occurs near the $\mathrm{M}_{\mathrm{e}}$ point in the low-energy regime.
+In particular, the spin gap at the $\mathrm{M}_{\mathrm{e}}$ point is strongly suppressed by many-body effects.
 By contrast, the high-energy part is only weakly affected; instead, the spectral weight is enhanced mainly in the range $0.05\lesssim\omega\lesssim0.4$ along the path from $\mathrm{M}_{\mathrm{e}}$ to $\mathrm{K}_{\mathrm{e}}$.
 Importantly, the key features observed at the mean-field level---namely, the good agreement with neutron-scattering experiments in both the energy scale and the overall intensity distribution reported in a previous study~\cite{Messio-Bieri-2017}---are retained.
-Thus, while preserving these salient characteristics, the inclusion of many-body effects successfully closes the spin gap.
+Thus, while preserving these salient characteristics, the inclusion of many-body effects successfully reduces the spin gap.